 - Prairie (Saskatchewan, Manitoba, Alberta), including Calgary and Edmonton, and the famous Jasper and Banff National Parks.
 Prairie is an interesting name for this region, taking its name from the flat section of Saskatchewan, even though part of Alberta sits on the high mountains of the Canadian Rockies.
 Alberta Rockies is where outdoor enthusiasts will find most of the national parks.
 Manitoba is the place to go to see bear watching in Churchill, where Polar bears cross the city on their bi-yearly migration paths.
 Calgary is home to the Calgary Stampede in summer.

 - British Columbia, with Vancouver, Victoria and Vancouver Island, and Whistler.
 The province has a bit of everything.
 Historic Victoria is full of charming houses and hotels.
 Vancouver Island is home to rainforests and wide-open beaches or bike along the Galloping Goose Trail.
 Vancouver is a busy city with cultural events for everyone.
-Downhill ski enthusiasts will want to check Whistler ski resort.
+Downhill ski enthusiasts will want to check Whistler ski resort, though Whistler in summer also offers cool adventures.
 Wine tasting in Okanagan valley is well-known.
 And water sports lovers will enjoy the coastal opportunities like kayaking, surfing, or kiteboarding, and even scuba-diving.

 - North (Nunavut, Northwest Territories, Yukon): This province is probably the least visited, given the challenging weather and demanding access to many of the locations.
 Yukon is perhaps the better known of the three thanks to the Klondike gold rush that saw over 100,000 people prospecting in the harshest conditions.
 Nunavut covers the Hudson Bay, famous Baffin Island, and part of the Arctic Ocean.
 70% of the people speak Inuktitut, the traditional language of the Inuit people.
 Yellowknife is probably better known than The Northwest Territories, where the city lies.
 Still, the region also features places like Inuvik and the Mckenzie River, which turns into an ice road come winter.
 Places like Inuvik can be right for Aurora Viewing and dog sledding over the gently rolling hills of the Arctic tundra.